pyth-network/pyth-crosschain/target-chains/cosmwasm/contracts/README.md

 # Pyth Cosmwasm

-This crate provides utilities for reading price feeds from the [pyth.network](https://pyth.network/) oracle on the CosmWasm ecosystem.
+This crate provides utilities to interact with the Pyth contract on the CosmWasm ecosystem.
 It also includes an [example contract](../examples/cw-contract/) demonstrating how to read price feeds from on-chain CosmWasm applications.

 ## Installation